Files Protection in Boxcryptor for iOS

 The Boxcryptor app itself, which only includes settings, is not covered by File Protection.
 For further information about the advantages and limitations of the new Files Protection, please see our Help pages.

-The new file protection can be activated quickly and easily via the Boxcryptor app: Tap the switch, set the Boxcryptor passcode, done!
+The new Files Protection can be activated quickly and easily via the Boxcryptor app: Tap the switch, set the Boxcryptor passcode, done!
 The additional use of Face ID or Touch ID is available on compatible devices.
-The lock period can also be set individually (up to 30 minutes), so you can perfectly adapt the protection level to your workflow.
-For spontaneous device handovers, there is, of course, an instant lock function.
+Immediate locking of your files is then possible via the "Lock" button in the Boxcryptor app.

 After ten unsuccessful login attempts, the Boxcryptor app completely blocks access to your files and folders.
 To access the data again, you must sign out in the Boxcryptor app itself and sign in again with your email address and your Boxcryptor password.